tomzx/blog.tomrochette.com-content/agi/the-philosophy-of-agi/article.md

 * Why is it that it is so difficult for us to abandon the way we do things so that we may do them in a radically different way?
 	* Is it because our current way has proven itself to work for so long that there's no reason to believe that the other way would be even more successful?
 Or that it's not worth trading what was acquired to learn something new that, in the end, will only be a trade-off (moving from one local minima to another)?
 	* Or is it based on the argument presented in "On Intelligence"/"The Society of Mind", where we build upon previous experiences like an onion, and so abandoning these previous experiences would require a lot of work?
+	* It would seem that the brain is averse to change, for instance when trying to implement new habits, and thus radically changing opinion on something would require this change to propagate through the existing relations that exists within the brain

 # See also